smartcontractkit/flakeguard/README.md

 flakeguard guard -h
 ```

+## Design

+For detailed technical design diagrams and decisions, see the [Flakeguard Design Doc](./design.md).
+For guiding principles for UX, see the [Ideal Flakeguard Developer Experiences](./ideal-developer-experiences.md) page.

 ## Contributing

 We use [golangci-lint v2](https://golangci-lint.run/) for linting and formatting, and [pre-commit](https://pre-commit.com/) for pre-commit and pre-push checks.